CJCameron13/bmi-calculator/README.md

 Aug 31 - Made good progress on the calculator box.
 Biggest new thing learned today was the technique for styling radio buttons and setting appearance:none.
 I predict that my next challenge will be setting the unit labels/tags inside of the textbox.

+Sep 1 - Short day today.
+Just wanted to do something.
+Did active states for the input boxes.
+Got started on welcome box.
+It appears to have a slight gradient so will need to add that.
+The rest should be fairly simple.

 ### Built with

 - Semantic HTML5 markup